scottdet/cryptoProject/index.md

 There are also key differences between constructors in these two languages.
 As far as the Python language is concerned, you have a valid object of the specified type before you even enter \_\_init\_\_.
 It is then not a "constructor" in the way we learned during this course.
 In C++ and in my understanding of the definition, a constructor turns an invalid, pre-constructed object into a "proper" completed object of the type.

 Basically \_\_new\_\_ in Python is defined to return "the new object instance", whereas C++ new operators just return some memory, which is not yet an instance of any class.
-However, \_\_init\_\_ in Python is where you first establish some important class attributes so as I am conerned it functions similarly to a constructor.
+However, \_\_init\_\_ in Python is where you first establish some important class attributes so as I am concerned it functions similarly to a constructor.

 One more key difference is that in C++, no-argument constructors for base classes are called automatically in the appropriate order if necessary, whereas for \_\_init\_\_ in Python, you have to explicitly initialize your base in your own \_\_init\_\_ function.